• Art Magazine

 The US company 3DMaker.AI has developed AI software that allows users to transform ordinary 2D images into impressive and realistic 3D models with just a few mouse clicks.
 As explained on the provider's website, this is possible for anyone.

-The great advantage of 3DMaker.AI lies in the fact that even laypeople without experience in creating three-dimensional objects can easily use the tool.
+The key advantage of 3DMaker.AI lies in the fact that even laypeople with no experience in creating three-dimensional objects can easily use the tool.
 Thanks to this innovative technology, time-consuming manual work and expensive software are no longer necessary.

 The cost per conversion is comparatively low: After free registration, only $25 (standard resolution) or $40 (premium resolution) is charged per image conversion – a fair price for the best results.